Chris1nexus/carlo/README.md

 # carla-data-collector
 A tool to generate synthetic autonomous driving datasets from arbitrary sensor setups from the carla simulator
+## Requirements
+numpy
+carla (for instance segmentation 0.9.13 is required)
+argparse

 ## Intro
 The script 'sensor_capture.py' allows to generate datasets of arbitrary size by collecting data